- 51 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Oracle 1Z0-1163-1 exam dumps today and achieve your certification effortlessly!

-What is the primary function of the Order Promising process in Oracle Fusion Cloud SCM?
+What is the role of the Global Order Promising feature in Oracle Fusion Cloud SCM?

-What is the purpose of the Available to Promise (ATP) process in Oracle Fusion Cloud SCM?
+What is a key benefit of Supplier Qualification Management in Oracle Fusion Cloud SCM?

-What is a key feature of the Supply Chain Orchestration process in Oracle Fusion Cloud SCM?
+What is a key feature of the Back-to-Back Order Fulfillment process in Oracle Fusion Cloud SCM?

 Security & Privacy